Frequently Asked Questions

 15.Can I get out of hours access?

-Out of hours access is available to certain library members so it is worth checking with us if you are eligible.
+Out of hours access in is available to certain library members so it is worth checking with us if you are eligible.
 If you are a member of Trust staff, your existing security card may grant you access, otherwise the security team may be able to authorise this for you.
-Staff from other sites and other eligible users such as students may obtain a security swipe card from us for a refundable £10 deposit.
+All Burton staff can access the Burton site Library using their Trust ID card.
+In Derby, staff from other sites and other eligible users such as students may obtain a security swipe card from us for a refundable £10 deposit.
 This sum is returned on surrendering the swipe card back to us.
 Please check with our COVID page that the 24hours access is in operation before visiting.

 17.Can I book a room?